Gdoc/Admin

 But it was the creation of the World Wide Web in 1989 that revolutionized our history of communication.
 The inventor of the World Wide Web was the British scientist Tim Berners-Lee, who created a system to share information through a network of computers.
 At the time he was working for the European physics laboratory CERN in the Swiss Alps.

-Here, I want to look at the global expansion of the internet since then.
+Here, I want to look at the global expansion of the Internet since then.

-This chart shows the share and number of people that are using the internet, which in these statistics refers to all those who have used the internet in the last 3 months.1
+This chart shows the share and number of people that are using the Internet, which in these statistics refers to all those who have used the Internet in the last 3 months.1

 You can also explore interactive versions of the chart with the most recent available global data.